 3 nights Panakei Lodge or similar

-From here, you will venture down another historical path.
-Drive to the fringe of the jungle before continuing on foot pprox..
-45mins to reach the World War II crash site of a military plane carrying Japanese Admiral Isoroku Yamamoto, who masterminded the 1941 attack on Pearl Harbour.
+An early start this morning to beat the heat as you will venture down another historical path.
+Drive to the fringe of the jungle before continuing on foot approx. 4km (approx. 1.5hrs) to reach the World War II crash site of a military plane carrying Japanese Admiral Isoroku Yamamoto, who masterminded the 1941 attack on Pearl Harbour.
 Yamamoto’s plane was gunned down by allied forces in 1943, sending the Mitsubishi G4M ‘Betty’ crashing down into the thick jungle, after American code-breakers found out he was planning to visit troops stationed off Bougainville.

 Yamamoto is the most exalted hero in the imperial Japanese navy’s history.
 He has been untainted by Japan’s defeat, and he’s been untainted by any hint of war crimes.
 He is still seen as a hero today in Japan.

-Return to the showground today for more traditional performances and embrace the rich culture and traditions on show.
+Embrace the rich culture and traditions on show.
 Chat to the locals from various tribes about their practices, their beliefs and their mythology.
 Each tribe has a different story.
 The atmosphere and the energy of the locals swaying and thumping to the local beat will intoxicate you.
+(B,L,D)

 2 nights Destiny Guesthouse or similar